-Dangers of laser pointers: misleading and mistaken labelling responsible for severe injuries
+Dangers of laser pointers and handheld lasers, which can cause severe injuries

 Monday, August 13, 2018

 If we go back in time, we could see a few red laser pointers that were used in classes, but these were generally safe.
-However, I still remember the first teacher that brought up a green laser pointer in class for the novelty effect.
+However, I still remember the first teacher who brought a green laser pointer in class for the novelty effect.

 Now that manufacturers can purchase low-cost laser diodes from dubious origins, we see them overflowing the market.

-Lasers, depending on wavelength, power, exposure time, spot size and localization, can make permanent damage to eye and retina, which can lead to blindness.
+Keep in mind that exposure time, spot size and localization can make permanent damage to eye and retina, which can lead to blindness.
 The retina is the part of the eye that is considerably at risk because a laser goes through the transparent crystalline part of the eye and burns the nerve-covered part of the retina.

-This area cannot self-regenerate.
+This area cannot self-regenerate, but it could partially heal over time.
+The brain can cope for the small spot that was damaged and the person won’t notice the difference more than the blind spot we have from the optical nerve location.
 Usually, the blink reflex or eye-rolling are protective mechanisms protect the eye against laser less than 1 mW.
 This class of laser can only cause injuries if the exposure time is longer than 0.25 seconds.
 This is the typical time it takes for you to blink.
-However, it’s not only ravers or children that will react this quickly, but most people actually.

 The good part is that the pupil is not very big and we can usually avoid it, but it doesn’t mean that it’s still safe.